Electron Bio-Imaging Centre (eBIC)

 At the microscope

-Users of both Krios 1 (m02) or Krios 2 (m03) should meet their local contact at Krios 1 as grid loading is carried out for both microscopes in lab.
-7 of zone 1.
+Users of all Krios microscopes should meet their local contact in the eBIC building.
 The standard user day is listed below:

 - 9 - 9.30: Session starts